A Doberman Lab mix is a cross between the social, friendly Labrador Retriever and the loyal, alert Doberman Pinscher.

 So the story goes, Herr Doberman needed a guard dog to protect him during his work.
 Although, his true employment remains equally mysterious: “tax collector” and “night watchman” are two favorite guesses.

 While Herr Doberman did not live long enough to see it, his German comrades named the new breed “Doberman’s dog” in his honor.

 Breeding efforts over time shifted from producing a fierce and unpredictable military and police dog to selecting traits for loyalty, protection and trustworthiness.

-This shift resulted in the Doberman breed taking its place as one of the favorite large dog family breeds, where it is currently listed by the AKC as number 15 in the most popular large dog breeds list.
+This shift resulted in the Doberman breed taking its place as one of the favorite large dog family breeds.
+As of 2019, they ranked as number 19 in AKC’s complete breed list.

 The Labrador Retriever has been the number one most popular purebred large breed pet dog in the nation for a while now.

 These furry, friendly, loyal and loving large breed dogs are very popular pets and workers.

 The Lab originally hails from Newfoundland, Canada, which explains this purebred dog’s thick, warm, water-resistant coats and general love of water.

 James Smith and Walter Scott, both aristocrats with an enthusiasm for hunting, are credited with the early breeding efforts that resulted in the purebred dog we now call the “Labrador Retriever.”